Maethorin/sliding-panels/README.md

 Introduction
 ------------

-This is a simple JQuery widget to create three panels (using Twitter Bootstrap) with left and right sides that can float and slide.
+This is a simple JQuery widget to create three panels (using Twitter Bootstrap) with left and right sides with float/dock and slide funcionalities.

 The index.html file, in the project root folder, has a basic example on how to using it.